Scholarships & Grants

 Awards normally range from $150 to $300.

-Awards range from $400 to $900 per year, depending on need.
-To be eligible, the FAFSA must be completed by May 1.
+Awards range from $600 to $1,100 per year, depending on need.
+To be eligible, the FAFSA must be completed by July 1, 2020 for the 2020-21 school year.
 This grant is for full-time students only.
 Students with BA degrees or higher are not eligible.

 Financial Aid Tuition Waiver